UPDATED JUN 16, 2020

 This top-notch sports facility in the South Hills has everything you could want in an indoor pickleball court.
-They offer open play five days a week and competitions on Tuesdays and Thursdays.
+Plus, they offer open play five days a week, you just have to call 24 hours in advance to reserve a court.
 Though, if you’re just getting started and could use some one-on-one instruction, they have that, too.
 Ready to take your love of the game to the next level?
-They offer unlimited pickleball play during pickleball hours for $39 per month.
+They offer a 10-session package for $50.

 These designated pickleball courts haven’t been around long (they debuted in summer 2019), but they’ve quickly become one of our go-to spots for a pick-up game with friends.
 Here, you’ll find six well-maintained options that you can take advantage of most days of the week.
 Tuesdays are where it’s at, though, when the courts are available from 5pm until dusk.
 If you need us, you know where we’ll be.

 The jewel of the North Hills, North Park is a great place to go kayaking, fishing, hiking, and, of course, play pickleball.
 The courts here are not well-known, so it’s a good place to check out on the weekends when other locations are crowded.
 Just cruise past the tennis area and you’ll find a fresh set of courts ready and waiting for some high-energy pickleball competition.

 This indoor sports and fitness facility just south of the city is ideal for both seasoned pickleball pros and those just starting to get a hang of things.
 During the week, you can reserve a court online and then head over to brush up on your spin serve.
 Even better, the fee is just $5 per person.
 Catch us here on summer Fridays.